soixantecircuits/nd/docs/build-config.md

 This is where the `index.html` (with injected asset URLs) will be generated.

-If you are using this template with a backend-framework, you can edit `index.html` accordingly and point this path to a view file rendered by your backend app, e.g. `app/views/layouts/application.html.erb` for a Rails app, or `resources/views/index.blade.php` for a Laravel app.

 ### `build.assetsRoot`

 > Must be an absolute path on your local file system.

 This should point to the root directory that contains all the static assets for your app.
-For example, `public/` for both Rails/Laravel.

 ### `build.assetsSubDirectory`